 SOAP AND WATER DOES THE TRICK:

-My grandmother taught me this: almost anything can be cleaned with either water - or soap and water.
+My grandmother taught me this: almost anything can be cleaned with either plain water or a solution of soap and water.
 I keep these two bottles under the sink and use them every single day.
 When a bit of tomato sauce splashes onto the counter or the floor, I don't attack it with chemical-laden sprays and cleaners.
 There is no need.
-I simply spray it with water and wipe it up with a bar cloth.
-Each night before bed, I wash down the counters, stove and fridge with a solution of soap and water: I mix about two teaspoons of Dr. Bronner's lavender liquid soap in about three cups of water to make the solution in a large spray bottle.
+I simply spray it with water and wipe it up with a bar cloth and then rinse it out.
+Each night before bed, I wash down the counters, stove and fridge with a solution of soap and water: I mix about two teaspoons of Dr. Bronner's lavender liquid soap in about four cups of water to make the solution in a large spray bottle.
 Dr. Bronner's soap is all-natural, pure-castile soap, which is olive-oil based.
 For disinfecting, I use a vinegar and water solution (vinegar acts as a disinfectant, killing both the E. coli and salmonella bacteria) or one of the green cleaners mentioned below.

 BUY GREEN OR MAKE IT YOURSELF: